purna135/purna135.github.io/docs/gsoc/week-5-6-into-GSoC.md

 # Week 5-6 into GSoC

-This week I spent a lot of time experimenting with the performance of Numpy and Scipy.
-I have created two notebooks one is for small batches of data and the other is for large amounts of data.
-I noted the time taken by both Numpy and Scipy to compute the Cholesky decomposition and got the below result:
+This week I spent a lot of time experimenting with Numpy and Scipy's performance.
+I've made two notebooks, one for small batches of data and one for large amounts of data.
+I recorded the time it took Numpy and Scipy to compute the Cholesky decomposition and obtained the following result:

 ## Experiment - 1 (for small data)
 <script src="https://gist.github.com/purna135/1c217a521cf5f31a87c783cf49c4101d.js"></script>